Matthew 23:39

 they are talking about in the teaching of prophesy is when they give dates or

-times or seasons in their teachings on prophesy; because God determined that
+times or seasons in their teachings on prophesy, and that is because God has determined

 The